-This document does not constitute, or form part of any offer, or solicitation, or recommendation to buy, or concede, or subscribe for any shares issued or to be issued by the funds managed by Mirova investment management company.
+This document does not constitute or form part of any offer, or solicitation, or recommendation to subscribe for, or buy, or concede any shares issued or to be issued by the funds managed by Mirova investment management company.
 The presented services do not take into account any investment objective, financial situation or specific need of a particular recipient.
 Mirova shall not be held liable for any financial loss or for any decision taken on the basis of the information contained in this document, and shall not provide any consulting service, notably in the area of investment services.
 The information contained in this document is based on present circumstances, intentions and guidelines, and may require subsequent modifications.
 Although Mirova has taken all reasonable precautions to verify that the information contained in this document comes from reliable sources, a significant amount of this information comes from publicly available sources and/or has been provided or prepared by third parties.
 Mirova bears no responsibility for the descriptions and summaries contained in this document.
-No reliance may be placed for any purpose whatsoever on the validity, accuracy, durability or completeness of the information or opinion contained in this document, or any other information provided in relation to the Fund.
+No reliance may be placed for any purpose whatsoever on the validity, accuracy, durability or completeness of the information or opinion contained in this document, or any other information provided in relation to the fund.
 Recipients should also note that this document contains forward-looking information, issued on the date of this presentation.
-Mirova makes no commitment to update or revise any forward-looking information, whether due to new information, future events or to any other reason.
+Mirova makes no commitment to update or revise any forward-looking information, whether due to new information, future events or any other reason.
 Mirova reserves the right to modify or remove this information at any time without notice.
 The information contained in this document is the property of Mirova.
 The distribution, possession or delivery of this document in some jurisdictions may be limited or prohibited by law.
-Each Recipient must ensure he complies with these requirements and prohibitions.
-Non-contractual document, issued in April 2020.
+Persons receiving this document are asked to learn about the existence of such limitations or prohibitions and to comply with them Non-contractual document, issued in March 2021.

-Mirova French Public Limited liability company with board of Directors Regulated by AMF under n°GP 02-014 RCS Paris n°394 648 216 Registered Office: 59, Avenue Pierre Mendes France - 75013 - Paris Mirova is an affiliate of Natixis Investment Managers.
-Natixis Investment Managers French Public Limited liability company RCS Paris n°453 952 681 Registered Office: 43, Avenue Pierre Mendes France - 75013 - Paris Natixis Investment Managers is a subsidiary of Natixis.
-Natixis Investment Managers International French Public Limited liability company Regulated by AMF under n° GP 90-009 RCS Paris n°329 450 738 Registered Office: 43, Avenue Pierre Mendes France - 75013 - Paris Natixis Investment Managers International is an affiliate of Natixis Investment Managers.
+MIROVA Portfolio management company - French Public Limited liability company Regulated by AMF under n°GP 02-014 RCS Paris n°394 648 216 Registered Office: 59, Avenue Pierre Mendes France - 75013 - Paris Mirova is an affiliate of Natixis Investment Managers.

+NATIXIS INVESTMENT MANAGERS French Public Limited liability company RCS Paris n°453 952 681 Registered Office: 43, Avenue Pierre Mendes France - 75013 - Paris Natixis Investment Managers is a subsidiary of Natixis.
+NATIXIS INVESTMENT MANAGERS INTERNATIONAL Portfolio management company - French Public Limited liability company Regulated by AMF under n° GP 90-009 RCS Paris n°329 450 738 Registered Office: 43, Avenue Pierre Mendes France - 75013 - Paris Natixis Investment Managers International is an affiliate of Natixis Investment Managers.

-Mirova US Mirova U.S., LLC 888 Boylston Street, Boston, MA 02199; Tel: 212-632-2803 Mirova U.S, LLC (Mirova US) is a U.S. - based investment advisor that is wholly owned by Mirova.
-Mirova is operated in the U.S. through Mirova US.
+MIROVA U.S., LLC 888 Boylston Street, Boston, MA 02199; Tel: 857-305-6333 Mirova U.S, LLC (Mirova US) is a U.S.-based investment advisor that is wholly owned by Mirova.
+Mirova is operating in the U.S. through Mirova US.
 Mirova US and Mirova entered into an agreement whereby Mirova provides Mirova US investment and research expertise, which Mirova US then combines with its own expertise, and services when providing advice to clients.